ucsd-ets/openedx-caliper-tracking/README.rst

 License
 #######

-The code in this repository is licensed under the AGPL 3.0 unless otherwise noted.
+The code in this repository is licensed under the GPL 3.0 unless otherwise noted.

 Please see `LICENSE <./LICENSE>`_ for details.